What to Visit in Venice in 2 Days: Travel tips

 End your day with a leisurely evening stroll along the Grand Canal.
 Stop by Gelatoteca Suso for a scoop of their famous gelato.
 Enjoy the view of the canal as the city lights up for the night.
 A gelato costs around €3-€5, a perfect treat to cap off your day.

-Keep in mind, before your trip, that most attractions in Venice have lower prices if booked ahead.
+Keep in mind, before planning your trip, that most attractions in Venice have lower prices if booked ahead.

 An alternate way to explore Venice in 2 days and getting priority access to the city’s top attractions is to purchase the Venice City Pass.